hdl-util/hdmi/README.md

 ## L-PCM Audio Bitrate / Sampling Frequency

 Both bitrate and frequency are specified as parameters of the HDMI module.
 Bitrate can be any value from 16 through 24.
-Below is a mapping of sample frequency to the appropriate 4-bit parameter, taken from Table 7-4:
+Below is a simple mapping of sample frequency to the appropriate parameter

 |Sampling Frequency|AUDIO_RATE value|
 |---|---|